egonl/SharpDocx/README.md

 [![MIT](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/egonl/SharpDocx/blob/master/LICENSE)
 [![AppVeyor](https://img.shields.io/appveyor/ci/egonl/SharpDocx.svg)](https://ci.appveyor.com/project/egonl/SharpDocx/branch/master)

-*C# library for creating Word documents*
+*C# based template engine for generating Word documents*

-SharpDocx is inspired by Web technologies like ASP.NET and JSP.
-Developers familiar with those technologies should feel right at home.
+Generating documents with SharpDocx is a two step process.
 First you create a view in Word.
 A view is a Word document which also contains C# code.
-Code can be inserted anywhere: <%= 3*8 %> would insert 24.
+Code can be inserted anywhere, e.g. <%= DateTime.Now %> would insert the current date and time.

 The next step is to create documents based on this view.
 This requires two lines of code:
 ```